Beginners Guide to Collecting Native American Pottery

 Store Bought Paint vs Natural

-After the pot has been sanded smooth it is ready to paint.
+After the pot has been sanded smooth and polished it is ready to paint.
 Most traditional pottery is painted with slips made from plants or minerals.
 Some artists will use store bought acrylic paints, which is another good question to ask when considering buying a piece.
 Rocky Mountain Beeweed is a plant that is commonly used to make black paint.
 It is boiled down until it makes a thick gooey liquid.
 There are also several minerals that are used for paints that are ground up and mixed with water to use for different colors including red, orange, brown and even blues or greens!
 Some of the slips go on one color and then turn a different color when the pot is fired!
 The pots are then painted with traditional motifs that are important to Native Americans including, rain, mountains, clouds, animals, insects, mesas, eagle feathers and Kiva steps among others.

 Outdoor Firing vs Kiln Firing